 Representative Brand Names and Makers

-- Wood Composite: Trex, TimberTech Earthwood Evolutions
+- Wood-Composite: Trex, TimberTech Earthwood Evolutions

 - PVC: AZEK, XLM, Fiberon Paramount, Genovations, Wolf

-PVC vs. Wood Composite
+Summary: PVC vs. Wood-Composite vs. Natural Wood

 |Weight||About 50% of the weight of wood-composite||Twice as heavy as PVC||Fairly lightweight and easy to handle|

-|Installation||Needs special fasteners.||Use regular deck fasteners||Can use ordinary fasteners|
+|Installation||Needs special fasteners||Uses regular deck fasteners||Can use ordinary fasteners|